phuongquan/mantis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# tinduck
+# mantis

-The tinduck package generates interactive html reports that enable quick visual review of multiple related time series.
+The mantis package generates interactive html reports that enable quick visual review of multiple related time series.
 This can help with identification of temporal artefacts and unexpected trends.
 Each group of time series is displayed together, with adjustable axes and tooltips